Skip to main content

 pipeline.initialize()

-receiver = pipeline.subscribe("output/topic")
+receiver = pipeline.subscribe(output_topics[0])

-pipeline.publish_image_tensor("camera/image", ImageTensor.from_file("image.jpg"))
+pipeline.publish_image_tensor("/image", ImageTensor.from_file("image.jpg"))

 pipeline.run()